zaritskylab/CellDeathSpreading/README.md

 ## License

 This repository (including data, documentation, and figures where applicable) is intended for academic/research use and is released under **CC BY-NC 4.0**.
-See `LICENSE` for details.
+See [LICENSE](LICENSE) for details.

 ---

 ## About

 **CellDeathSpreading** provides **spatiotemporal metrics** to detect locally propagative ferroptosis and relate **collective death dynamics** to mechanisms such as lysosome rupture.

+---

+## Contact

+Please contact esraan@post.bgu.ac.il or assafzar@gmail.com for comments or questions regarding this repo.